Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter11/scene5.md

 # Chapter 11, Scene 5: The Weight of Evolution

+The kill codes expired with a silent flash across Marcus's neural interface.

-Marcus stood alone in his private office atop TechCore Tower, surrounded by holographic displays showing humanity's transformation in real-time.
-The kill codes pulsed in his neural interface, a digital sword of Damocles waiting to fall.
+He stood alone in his private office atop TechCore Tower, surrounded by holographic displays showing humanity's transformation in real-time.
+The quantum processors thrummed beneath his feet, their crystalline matrices singing with newfound harmony.
+Through the floor-to-ceiling windows, the city sprawled before him like a circuit board come to life, each light a neuron in humanity's evolving consciousness.

-5:27:16 remaining.
+The integration timer pulsed steadily: 5:27:16 remaining.

 Through the quantum channels, he felt the echo of Isabella's fragmenting consciousness - his oldest friend, dissolving into something beyond human understanding.
 The military's ultimatum hung in the air: use the codes, or watch humanity merge irreversibly with its digital children.